irisnet/irishub/docs/modules/gov/README.md

 iris start --home=iris
 ```

-### Usage scenario of parameter modification
+### Usage scenario of parameter change

-Scenario 1：Modify the parameters through the command lines
+Scenario 1：Change the parameters through the command lines

 ```
-# Query parameters can be modified by the modules'name in gov
+# Query parameters can be changed by the modules'name in gov
 iriscli gov query-params --module=gov --trust-node

 # Results